 6. Bake for 17-20 minutes or until set, then cool completely on a wire rack.

-Blueberry Oat Muffins on a wire rack
+Blueberry oat muffins on a wire rack with rolled oats on top.

-• Blueberry oatmeal muffins will keep in an air tight container at room temperature for up to 3 days, in the refrigerator for up to 1 week, or freeze for up to 3 months.
+• Store blueberry oatmeal muffins in an airtight container at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram